awkena/panGenomeBreedr/README.md

 directory outside R.

-To test the hypothesis that *stg5* NIL development was effective, we can generate a heatmap that zooms into the location of *stg5* on Chromosome 1, as shown below:.
+To test the hypothesis that *stg5* NIL development was effective, we can generate a heatmap (Figure 7) that zooms into the location of *stg5* on Chromosome 1, as shown below:

 ``` r